-In devices that have an ESN, the Bottom Boot device will have the 16-byte ESN in the lowest addressable memory area at addresses 00000h-00007h in word mode (or 000000h-00000Fh in byte mode).
+In devices that have an ESN, the Top Boot starting address of the ESN will be at the bottom of the lowest 8 Kbyte boot sector at addresses 1F8000h-1F8007h in word mode (or addresses 3F0000h-3F000Fh in byte mode).

-Customer Lockable: SecSi Sector NOT Programmed or Protected At the Factory ated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.
+Customer Lockable: SecSi Sector NOT Programmed or Protected At the Factory and erased as often as required.
+Note that the accelerated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.

 If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array by 64 Kbytes.
-The SecSi Sector can be read, programmed, and erased as often as required.
-Note that the acceler-
+The SecSi Sector can be read, programmed,